Farm Management Internship

 • Access to a wide variety of discounted organic seeds and plant starts including 50% off at our Plant Sale

-• Fresh weekly vegetables from the garden as the season permits June-October (about $25 per week)
+• Fresh weekly vegetables from the farm as the season permits June-October (about $25 per week)

 • 50% off additional produce grown on our farm from our Farm Stand June-October